strugee/node-send-webmention/README.md

 Originally written for similar reasons as [`get-webmention-url`][] - [`webmention-client`][] was way overcomplicated and seemed unmaintained.

 This project is, however, API-compatible with @connrs' module.
-The original was extremely sensible in that regard.

 ## Install